Learning Outcomes

 - the defendant acted dishonestly

-- the defendant intended, by the representation, to make a gain or cause a loss
+- the defendant intended to make a gain or cause a loss (or risk of loss) by making that representation

 Key Term: dishonesty

-Gain includes keeping what one has or obtaining something new; loss includes not getting what one might get or losing something one has.
-Both can be temporary or permanent.
+Section 5 provides that “gain” includes keeping what one has or obtaining something new, while “loss” refers to not getting what one might get as well as losing something already held.
+Both include temporary and permanent outcomes.

 Worked Example 1.1